KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Understanding-Callouts.md

 ## Callout context

-KeyboardKit has an observable ``CalloutContext`` class that provides state for input and action callouts, such as the pressed key or the currently presented secondary actions.
+KeyboardKit has an observable ``CalloutContext`` class that provides input and action callout state, such as the pressed key or the currently presented secondary actions.

-KeyboardKit automatically creates an instance of this class and binds it to ``KeyboardInputViewController/state``, then updates it when keys are pressed.
+KeyboardKit automatically creates an instance of this class and registers it with ``KeyboardInputViewController/state``, then updates it when keys are pressed.

+## Callout action providers

+In KeyboardKit, a ``CalloutActionProvider`` can be used to provide dynamic callout actions.

+KeyboardKit registers a ``StandardCalloutActionProvider`` instance with ``KeyboardInputViewController/services`` when a keyboard is loaded.
+You can modify or replace this provider at any time.

+You can add and replace localized providers to the default ``StandardCalloutActionProvider``, or by replacing the ``KeyboardInputViewController/services`` provider with a custom ``CalloutActionProvider``.